turbaevsky/indicators/doc/CY.md

 - We agree (after PI Programme meeting next month) that LO calculates/reports CY separately (based on existing source data);
 - We agree (after PI Programme meeting next month) that LO will create new pilot CY calculation based on updated CY source data.

-[^1]: The units for the Iron, Cooper, Dissolved oxygen, Sodium, Chloride and Sulphate is micrograms per cubic decimetre

-[^2]: For conductivity the unit is micro Siemens per cm

 [^3]: Report hours outside established control band; for RCS pH would be the control band for Li or K or the hours when pH is < 7.0

 [^4]: Excludes S/G with I-800 tubes

 [^5]: Total hours outside control band

-[^6]: The units for the Fluoride, Dissolved oxygen, Chloride, Sulphate and Hydrogen is micrograms per cubic decimetre

 [^7]: VVER-1000 with copper alloy only: total hours outside control band; indicator is only taken above 30% reactor power